GeomaticsGlen/NSTA-OSDU-schema-checklist/testing.md

 This page documents the validation process, schema refinements, ingestion results, and next steps for aligning NSTA data with OSDU requirements.

 ## ✅ Current Status
-**👤 Human Delivered**
+# 👤 Human Delivered

-REALITY CHECK - had my AI correctly identified these as missing....?
+#REALITY CHECK - has my AI correctly identified these as missing....?
 ## 🧠 Notes

 - Fields marked with *italic schema names* are not yet available in OSDU and may need to be scaffolded.